Ciechanów: History

+Late modern period

-After the second partition of Poland (1793), Ciechanów briefly became seat of a newly created voivodeship.
+After the Second Partition of Poland (1793), Ciechanów briefly became seat of a newly created voivodeship.
 In 1795, it was annexed by the Kingdom of Prussia, and reduced to the status of a provincial town in Przasnysz county.
 In 1806, during the Napoleonic Wars, Ciechanów was ransacked and destroyed.
 In 1807 it became part of the short-lived Polish Duchy of Warsaw.
 Since 1815, the town belonged to Russian-controlled Congress Poland.
 Its residents actively supported Polish rebellions.
+As part of anti-Polish repressions, the Augustinian monastery was dissolved in 1864.
 In the late 19th century, Ciechanów emerged as a local trade and industry center.
 In 1864, a brewery was opened, in 1867 it became seat of a county, in 1877 a rail station of the Vistula River Railroad was completed, and in 1882 a sugar refinery was opened.
 The period of prosperity was short, as during World War I, Ciechanów was almost completely destroyed.
+Following World War I, in 1918, Poland regained independence and control of the town.

+During the Polish–Soviet War, in 1920, the town was briefly occupied by the Soviet Russians, who resorted to rape and looting of stores, houses and schools.
+The one remaining Catholic priest was harassed by the occupiers, however, thanks to the intercession of the local population, he avoided deportation or death.
+150 Polish soldiers were hid from the Russians by the local Jews in the synagogue.
+Some local socialists and intelligentsia joined the occupation structures for diversionary purposes, and when the Polish army reached the city again on August 15, 1920, they immediately disarmed several hundred Soviets.

 In the Second Polish Republic, Ciechanów remained seat of a county in Warsaw Voivodeship.
 In 1938, its population was 15,000, and the town was a military garrison, home to the 11th Uhlan Regiment of Marshall Edward Smigly-Rydz.